 The biggest challenge I find with Ecclesiastical Sewing and Ecclesiastical Embroidery is fear.
 Fear that what I try may not turn out well enough for use in the church.
 That fear stopped me dead in my tracks for years before I would begin a major project.
-I had read and followed along on some major needlework blogs; had talked with various suppliers and artisans; had read so very many books available free online; and from the collection that was growing in my sewing room.
+I had read and followed along on some major needlework blogs; had talked with various suppliers and artisans; and had read so very many books available free online; and from the collection that was growing in my sewing room.
 Yet the projects were never started.

-Part of the problem is, while there is that degree for costume design buried somewhere on a shelf, I have never been to a formal class to train in hand embroidery or goldwork embroidery.
+Part of the problem is, that while there is that degree for costume design buried somewhere on a shelf, I have never been to a formal class to train in hand embroidery or goldwork embroidery.
 There seemed to be so many stitchers out there who have been to formal embroidery classes and know so much more.
 Taking classes and courses would be great.
 It is not something that could happen to me at this point in time.

 What to do with this fear?
 Start putting the skills to the test.
 Stitch, stitch, and stitch some more.
 Start with something that is at your current skill level and do your best.
 When it is finished, look at it with pride, and a little bit of a critical eye.
 See what was done really well!
 See what could use improvement, and then move on to the next project.
 With the next project, try one thing that might be a bit more of a challenge, and keep most of the rest at a level you are comfortable with.
-Finish it with the same process of self-critic.
+Finish it with the same process of self-criticism.
 If you have a guild or a more experienced stitcher available, ask them to provide feedback.
 Perhaps post photos to a blog or forum and ask for feedback.
 Be sure to tell them what you need to know: what was done really well, and what has room for improvement.
 Read and study new techniques when time is available.
 Pick one technique at a time.
 Try to incorporate that technique in a sampler or another project.
 With continual effort, soon the fear factor associated with attempting Ecclesiastical Sewing and Ecclesiastical Embroidery will be minimized, and hopefully forgotten.

 The Ecclesiastical Sewing and Ecclesiastical Embroidery that we do does not have to be perfect to be pleasing.
 It just has to be the best we can do at the time it is accomplished.
 Ask yourself if any of the great artists painted a masterpiece the first time they put brush to paper.
 In the vast majority of cases, the answer is no. It took years to develop their skills.
 So too with us who desire to do Ecclesiastical Sewing and Ecclesiastical Embroidery.
 We need time to grow in our skills, knowledge, and workmanship.
 It will happen in time, but not overnight.
 We must also remember that the work of our hands, completed to the best of our abilities and talents that we have been blessed with, and done out of love for Him, is always acceptable in His sight – our Lord and our Redeemer.